Fighting the U-boats

 Dolphins

-British Submarines of WW2
+British Submarines of WWII

 British submarines fought a deadly battle with their German counterparts during World War Two.
 The British submarines succeeded in sinking 12 German U-boats, for the loss of 4 of their own (P-615, Spearfish, Thristle and Doris) to U-boats.
 Doris was a French submarine on loan and under British command.
 The submarine Seal was captured in early 1940 and renamed UB by the Germans.